samizdatonline/samizdat/README.md

 all the domains available to use.
 This is served from /components/Admin.js which is indended to manage this list.

->NOTE: the mask feature may need to suppressed or require authentication to avoid
+>NOTE: the mask feature may need to be suppressed or require authentication to avoid
 > abuse of this system.

 ## System Architecture